-The Samsung Q90T QLED is an overall excellent TV that comes with nearly every imaginable feature to deliver a stunning picture quality and viewing experience.
-Its simple and elegant design fits easily into any room, and the TV performs equally well in dark or bright environments.
-Motion handling is superb thanks to its incredibly fast response time, and gamers should be pleased with its exceptionally low input lag and FreeSync support.
-HDR content is delivered with vibrant colors and bright highlights, and it also runs on the great Tizen OS.
-Some minor uniformity issues may disappoint sports fans, but as a whole, it's a TV that should satisfy most, regardless of the content that you watch.
+The Samsung Q90T is an excellent 4k QLED TV.
+It's feature-rich, and it delivers stunning picture quality in nearly every type of content.
+Its simple and elegant design should fit easily into any room, and it performs well in both dark or bright environments.
+Motion handling is superb thanks to its incredibly fast response time and Black Frame Insertion feature, and gamers should be pleased with its exceptionally low input lag and FreeSync support.
+HDR content is delivered with vibrant colors and bright highlights, as it has an impressive color gamut and high peak brightness.
+Its Tizen OS interface is easy to navigate, and there are tons of apps available.
+There are some minor uniformity issues that may disappoint sports fans, but as a whole, it's a TV that should satisfy most people.

 The Samsung Q90T is an excellent TV for most uses.
 Nearly every type of content looks good on this TV, whether it's a low-resolution cable TV show or a 4k HDR movie.
 It has a fast response time and low input lag, and it also comes with FreeSync support to reduce screen tearing when gaming.
 However, there's a bit of dirty screen effect, which can be somewhat distracting when watching sports.

-The Samsung Q90T is an excellent TV for watching sports.
-The TV has an amazingly fast response time and an optional black frame insertion feature, so there's very little blur in fast-moving scenes.
+The Samsung Q90T is great for watching sports.
+The TV has a great response time and an optional Black Frame Insertion feature, so there's very little blur in fast-moving scenes.
 It can get very bright to combat glare, it has exceptional reflection handling, and its decent viewing angles are great for watching a game with friends and family.
 Unfortunately, there's some dirty screen effect, which is rather disappointing.

-The Samsung Q90T is an exceptional TV for playing video games.
-It has an incredibly fast response time that results in clear images with minimal motion blur, and it has a low input lag and FreeSync support.
+The Samsung Q90T is amazing for playing video games.
+It has a fast response time that results in clear images with minimal motion blur, and it has a low input lag and FreeSync support.
 There's also an 'Automatic Low Latency Mode', making it easier to jump right into the game without having to change picture mode each time, which can be rather tedious.
-The TV's VA panel can produce deep and inky blacks, which is great for those who like to game in the dark.
+The TV's VA panel can produce deep blacks, which is great for those who like to game in the dark.

-The Samsung Q90T is an outstanding TV for gaming in HDR.
-On top of having an exceptional response time and low input lag, this TV can deliver an excellent HDR experience with its wide color gamut and high peak brightness.
+The Samsung Q90T is excellent for gaming in HDR.
+On top of having a fast response time and low input lag, this TV can deliver a great HDR experience with its wide color gamut and high peak brightness.
 It's a great choice for dark room gaming, as it has a high contrast ratio that's boosted by full-array local dimming, and its black uniformity is good too, albeit with some minor blooming here and there.

-The Samsung Q90T is an exceptional TV for use as a PC monitor.
-It has an amazingly low input lag to provide a responsive desktop experience and it has a fast response time.
+The Samsung Q90T is excellent for use as a PC monitor.
+It has an amazingly low input lag to provide a responsive desktop experience, and it has a fast response time.
 Chroma 4:4:4 is displayed properly, which is great for text clarity, and there's no risk of permanent burn-in with static content such as a desktop user interface.

 The Samsung Q90T is Samsung's flagship TV for their 2020 lineup of 4k QLED TVs.
 Since Samsung has shifted their lineup, this is a replacement of the Samsung Q80/Q80R QLED and not the Samsung Q90/Q90R QLED.
 There's a Q95T that's closer to the Q90R, as it still has the One Connect Box, but it's only available in Europe.
-We expect the Q90T's main competitors to be the LG BX OLED, Sony's A8H OLED, and the Vizio P Series Quantum X 2020.
+The Q90T's main competitors are the LG BX OLED, the Sony X950H, and the Vizio P Series Quantum X 2020.

 If you're in North America and you want a TV that has the One Connect Box and supports the no-gap wall-mount, check out the Samsung The Frame 2020.